chestern3405/PancakeSwap-Prediction-v3/README.md

 ![PancakeSwap-Logo-Big](https://user-images.githubusercontent.com/37302442/142642313-475cd6f8-0050-4925-8604-0c0370b0a69c.png)

-This bot fetches the overall consensus of the 5min and 1min BNB/USDT charts based on a number of TA signals provided by Trading View.
-It determines if the consensus is a BUY or SELL prior to each prediction round and places the bet on PancakeSwap or CandleGenie accordingly.
+This bot wins the majority of rounds on PancakeSwap & CandleGenie based on both market conditions, and the strategy chosen.

 If you found this helpful then you can buy me a coffee at `0x1c423F7dc5d63F9355caCC540AEDB69d27A31f3b`.